A sprinkling of new connectivity equipment for certain trim levels is the only change to the Frontier for the latest model year.

 The Frontier comes standard with a 2.5-liter four-cylinder that makes 152 horsepower and 171 lb-ft of torque, while an optional 4.0-liter V6 produces 261 ponies and 281 lb-ft of twist.

 Equipped with a five-speed manual transmission and rear-wheel-drive, the four-banger returns 19 mpg in the city and 23 mpg on the highway.
-Choosing a five-speed automatic lowers those figures to 17/23 mpg - with the highway figure being up 1 mpg for the latest model year.
+Choosing a five-speed automatic lowers those figures to 17/23 mpg.

-The V6 comes standard with a six-speed manual, in which configuration it returns 16/22 mpg - a gain of 2 mpg city - while opting for the automatic nets identical mileage.
+The V6 comes standard with a six-speed manual, in which configuration it returns 16/22 mpg, while opting for the automatic nets identical mileage.

 Four-wheel-drive is available as on option, though only on V6-equipped Frontiers.
 Towing capacity is 3,500 pounds for four-cylinder models, while rear-drive V6 models manage an impressive 6,500 pounds.